National Library of Indonesia: Facilities

 The new building of National Library consists of 24 operational floors.

 At the entrance of the main building, there is a plaza, four large rooms, two each on the right and left, displaying the history of Indonesian reading.
 The script room displays a map of Indonesia on a digital screen on one side of the wall with a recording telling the story of literacy in people of Indonesia.
-Next to the script room, there is a room that presents an explanation of the development of writing media as well as items that bear witness to history, such as bamboo writing media, alim wood, lontar leaves, gebang, dluwang daluwang, European paper to Chinese paper.
+Next to the script room, there is a room that presents an explanation of the development of writing media as well as items that bear witness to history, such as bamboo writing media, alim wood, lontar leaves, gebang, daluang paper (dluwang), European paper to Chinese paper.
 In the hallway to the new building, there are glass cases with displays of scripts from around Indonesia, such as the Nagarakretagama by Empu Prapanca, and the Babad Diponegoro written by Prince Diponegoro.
 In the museum's pavilion there are also books about and photographs of Indonesia's first president, Sukarno.
 There is a green open space with colorful flowers leading to the new building.
 At the main lobby, there is a giant bookshelf adorned with an Indonesian map in the upper area.
 Some of the books available here include encyclopedias, novels, biographies and books on traditional fabrics.
 Rows of paintings of Indonesian presidents are hung in the lobby, which features a bookcase reaching to the fourth floor.
 Above it on the ceiling is an illustrated map of Indonesia.